xili7/UCD-Schedule/README.md

   IMPORTANT: The URL should start with **javascript:**
   If you don't see it at the beginning of the URL you pasted, add it back.
 3. Go to [my.ucdavis.edu](my.ucdavis.edu), and login your UCD account.
-4. Click the bookmark.
+4. Click the bookmark you created.
-5. Follow the instructions in the mySchedule tile.
+5. Follow the instructions at the mySchedule tile.